 We had such fun working on this together.
 She even helped me sew a cute ticking mattress so that the baby would be comfy (in her words).

 I wholeheartedly agreed with her and we had fun creating our accessory.
 Ticking is easily one of my favorite textiles.

 For me, the icing on the cake was being able to add my own touch of a few Lily of the Valley flowers.
 You know I love to add my own personal touch to my pieces and these innocence of these flowers always tug at my heart.

 So what you do you think…would you have grabbed it up if you spied it for sale?
 Either way, little girl sure is enjoying not only working with her mama, but is hoping to bring a smile to your face.

-Do pin and share to get others to not only get their kids involved in some DIY fun, but you just never know who needs inspired.
+I invite you to pin and share to encourage others to get their kids involved in some DIY fun.
+You just never know who needs inspired.